ZhengPei1/completed_projects/README.md

 # complete_projects(java)
 ----
 #### My name is Zheng Pei and I'm currenly a high school student, here are some of the projects that I completed during high school, some of them are my cs class homeworks while the others are completed out of my interest.  </br>
-## ***if you want to run the program yourself in an IDE, you should download all the files in the src, as well as all the images and videos, then run the application file***
+## ***if you want to run the programs yourself in an IDE, you should download all the files in the src, as well as all the images and videos, then run the application file***
 ---
 ## [Mancala](https://github.com/ZhengPei1/complete_projects/tree/main/Mancala) </br>
 #### **This project simulates the game of Mancala, a two-player turn-based strategy board games played with small stones, it allows the player to play agaist AI or another player**